gavz/MacC2/README.md

 `>>> runjxa <url_to_JXA_.js_payload>`

-**- Note: If you gain access using the MS Office macro, then the persistence method will not work due to sandboxing.
-The files will still be dropped and the login item will still be inserted but upon reboot the quarantine attribute prevents the persistence from executing.**
+**Note: If you gain access using the MS Office macro, then the persistence method will not work due to sandboxing.
+The files will still be dropped and the login item will still be inserted but upon reboot the quarantine attribute prevents the persistence from executing**

 ----------

 ## Additional Info ##